 The St Mary’s sports coaches are passionate about their sport and have proven themselves in their field of expertise.
 As with anything, our success will not be measured by getting to the top but rather in our ability to remain there!

 Our athletes are treated professionally and follow training programmes pertaining to their various disciplines.
 Athletes are introduced to stretching, strengthening and conditioning exercises.
-They attend fitness, agility and specialisation sessions, where they obtain coaching from Roger Haitengi.
-Roger is a national triple-jumper, and an excellent coach who has a wealth of knowledge and expertise in all areas of athletics.
+They attend fitness, agility and specialisation sessions, where they obtain coaching from Anton aand Monique Bouwer, both excellent coaches who have a wealth of knowledge and expertise in all areas of athletics.

 St Mary’s athletics has improved dramatically.
-We have won the inter-high athletics for the past nine years and currently hold a number of records at this event.
+We have won the inter-high athletics for the past 11 years and currently hold a number of records at this event.

 We’re very proud of our wonderful diving facilities.
 We have a half-metre board for training purposes and learning new dives, as well as two 1m springboards, two 3m springboards and a 5m platform.
 There are bubbles under each board to help the divers learn new dives and boost confidence.
 This, coupled with the fact that we have excellent dry-land facilities consisting of two trampolines (one with an overhead spotting rig), a dry-board and the use of a well-equipped gym, often results in better performances and an increase in the number of accomplished divers at St Mary’s.